What is Arnold Render and Why You Should Use it.

 Lastly, at the time of writing, Arnold is a CPU engine when everything is moving towards using GPUs.
 While we did say this is a perk, it is also a hindrance.
 It isn't going to be as fast rendering locally and you will need to take advantage of render farms.
 It really is a catch-22 situation at the moment, so be sure to check back in the future as the world of rendering evolves.

 What render engines are you using or interested in?
 Got something cool that you’ve rendered?
 Let us know on Twitter @schoolofmotion!
-And of course if you want to learn Cinema 4D from a pro go check out Cinema 4D Basecamp from EJ Hassenfratz here on School of Motion.
+And of course if you want to take your Cinema 4D skills to the next level check out Cinema 4D Ascent from EJ Hassenfratz here on School of Motion.